manueleleonelli/bnmonitor/README.md

 <!-- These observations are then scored, and in this package we use the logarithmic score function. -->
 <!-- The observations are then standardized to give a z-score statistic.  -->
 <!-- Following the recommendation of Cowell (2007), scores indicate a poor fit where |z| > 1.96  -->

 <!-- We demonstrate the efficacy of the prequential monitors with the Asia data set from the bnlearn package.
 Details of the variables (nodes) can be found in the documentation for bnlearn. -->

-Refer to the articles section for guidance on each of these areas.
+Refer to the articles section for case studies showcasing the use of the `bnmonitor` functions.

 ## Papers where bnmonitor is used